mjaramillo16/BINDE-Biologically-Informed-Neural-Differential-Engine/README.md

 This framework is part of the research submitted to the **Brazilian Symposium on Bioinformatics (BSB) 2026**.

-If you use BINDE in your research, please cite:
+If you use this framework, please cite:

-> Maria Leandra et. al. "A Grey-Box Neural ODE Framework for Causal Discovery and Multi-Omics Integration in Biological Networks." *BSB / Springer Lecture Notes in Bioinformatics.*
+Guateque Jaramillo, Maria Leandra.
+"Causal Modeling and Multi-Omics Integration in Biological Systems".
+2026.
+Thesis (PhD in Informatics).
+Pontifical Catholic University of Rio de Janeiro (PUC-Rio).

 ---